mosra/m.css/doc/documentation/python.rst

                                     arguments).
 Set to :py:`False` when
                                     wrapping on multiple lines would only
                                     occupy too much vertical space.
+:py:`function.has_param_details`    If the function parameters are documented :py:`function.return_value`         Return value documentation.
+Can be empty.
 :py:`function.has_details`          If there is enough content for the full
                                     description block [2]_
 :py:`function.is_classmethod`       Set to :py:`True` if the function is